AthKouloumvakos/PyThea/README_pypi.md

 ## 📜 Acknowledging or Citing PyThea [![https://doi.org/10.5281/zenodo.5713659](https://zenodo.org/badge/DOI/10.5281/zenodo.5713659.svg)](https://doi.org/10.5281/zenodo.5713659)

-If you use _PyThea_ for scientific work or research presented in a publication, please mention it in the main text and cite the package using the following: "Athanasios Kouloumvakos (2022).
-PyThea: A software package to reconstruct the 3D structure of CMEs and shock waves.
-(Zenodo: [https://doi.org/10.5281/zenodo.5713659](https://doi.org/10.5281/zenodo.5713659))".
-Additionally, add the in the methods or acknowledgements section the following: "This research has made use of PyThea v?.?.?, an open-source and free Python package to reconstruct the 3D structure of CMEs and shock waves (Zenodo: [https://doi.org/10.5281/zenodo.5713659](https://doi.org/10.5281/zenodo.5713659)).".
-To acknowledge _PyThea_ in posters or talks include the project [logo](https://github.com/AthKouloumvakos/PyThea/blob/master/docs/logo/pythea_logo.png) or [icon](https://github.com/AthKouloumvakos/PyThea/blob/master/docs/logo/pythea_icon.png). _PyThea_ has a strong dependency to SunPy and AstroPy Python packages, consider citing these packages as well.
+If you use _PyThea_ for scientific work or research presented in a publication, please mention it in the main text and cite _PyThea_ paper (see [Paper](https://www.frontiersin.org/articles/10.3389/fspas.2022.974137/) or ADS).
+Additionally, add in the methods or acknowledgements section the following: "This research has made use of PyThea v?.?.?, an open-source and free Python package to reconstruct the 3D structure of CMEs and shock waves (Zenodo: [https://doi.org/10.5281/zenodo.5713659](https://doi.org/10.5281/zenodo.5713659))." and changing the v?.?.? to the version you have used.
+To acknowledge _PyThea_ in posters or talks include the project [logo](https://github.com/AthKouloumvakos/PyThea/blob/master/docs/logo/pythea_logo.png) or [icon](https://github.com/AthKouloumvakos/PyThea/blob/master/docs/logo/pythea_icon.png). _PyThea_ has a strong dependency on SunPy and AstroPy Python packages, consider citing these packages as well.

 ## ⓘ The mythology of Thea: